kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 	- ## Consolidation
 		- Create the vector or parametric equations for two parallel, but not ==[[coincident]]==, lines in $$\R^3$$.
 If you try to solve this system for its ==[parameters]([[parameter]])==, what will happen? logseq.order-list-type:: number
 		- Create the vector or parametric equations for two coincident lines in $$\R^3$$.
-If you try to solve this system for its parameters, what will happen? logseq.order-list-type:: number
+If you try to solve this system for its parameters, what happens? logseq.order-list-type:: number
 		- Create the vector or parametric equations for two ==[[skew]]== lines in $$\R^3$$.
-If you try to solve this system for its parameters, what will happen? logseq.order-list-type:: number
+If you try to solve this system for its parameters, what happens; do you reach any roadblocks? logseq.order-list-type:: number
-		- logseq.order-list-type:: number
+		- Assume that two lines intersect and you are solving this system. logseq.order-list-type:: number
 	- ## Review